NickETH/autopkg/ReadMe.md

   * Find the install location (Somewhere under C:\Program Files (x86)\Windows Kits\...)
   * Copy the Wi*.vbs and Msi*.exe files over to your tools folder.
 * Wix-Toolset: [Download](https://wixtoolset.org/releases/), version 3.11 should do it.
 Although, i always use the latest development version.
+* MSBuild: [Download](https://stackoverflow.com/questions/42696948/how-can-i-install-the-vs2017-version-of-msbuild-on-a-build-server-without-instal), THE Windows Make!
+  * See the AutoPkg build itself for a jump start.
+Wix-based stuff should use it to build/make.
-* NANT: [Download](http://nant.sourceforge.net/), this is one of the predecessors of MS-Build, which you should use, when starting with a new build-enviroment.
+* NANT: [Download](http://nant.sourceforge.net/) (Deprecated), this is one of the predecessors of MS-Build (which you should use, when starting with a new build-enviroment).
   * i know: This tool is hopelessly outdated, but i use it around WIX since ages.
 Just did not find the time to move over to MS-Build so far.
-If someone likes to step in...
-* Edit the "AutoPkg-default.reg" regfile and alter the paths to your needs.
-Then apply it to the working account on your build machine for AutoPkg.
+Transition is on its way...

 Usage
 -----